mangoomeh/learn-C/README.md

 ```

 ## Operations
-Division truncates for integers. \n
+Division truncates for integers.\
-c will be zero, since 5 and 9 are integers. \n
+c will be zero, since 5 and 9 are integers.\
 d will not be zero since 5.0 and 9.0 are floating point numbers.
 ```
 c = 5/9